borbware/unity-basics-course/project-management/4-scrum.md

 * Managed by the Product Owner
 * Composed of ***tasks***
   * unit of deliverable work
+  * well-defined completeness
-  * completable during a single sprint
+  * completable during a single Sprint
   * Features, Bugfixes, Content...

 ---